Alfresco/alfresco-bm-manager/server/readme.txt

 To delete a test, just the name is required:
    DELETE: <bm-server>/api/v1/tests/COPIED_SAMPLE1

+To get the drivers capable of running a test:
+   GET: <bm-server>/api/v1/tests/SAMPLE1/drivers

 To override a test property value:
    PUT: <bm-server>/api/v1/tests/SAMPLE1/props/proc.user
    Content-Type:application/json